iliarakh/Term-Summary/summersummary.md

 car1.year = 2020;
 ```
 ## Access Specifiers
 In C++, when you create a class, you have something called access specifiers.
 These are basically telling C++ if you can access that certain type of information outside of that specified class.
-This is important to keep certain information secure.
+This is important to keep certain information secure, access modifiers make software less error prone.
 ```cpp
 // Member Functions
 class Car {